MicrosoftDocs/msteams-docs/msteams-platform/toolkit/use-CICD-template.md

 You can set up automated pipelines in Azure DevOps, and make a reference on the scripts.

-Perform the following steps to get started:
+Execute the following steps to get started:

 * [CI Scripts](https://github.com/OfficeDev/TeamsFx/blob/main/docs/cicd_insider/others-script-ci-template.sh)
 * [CD Scripts](https://github.com/OfficeDev/TeamsFx/blob/main/docs/cicd_insider/others-script-cd-template.sh)

 ### Set up CI pipeline

-1. Add [CI Scripts](https://github.com/OfficeDev/TeamsFx/blob/main/docs/cicd_insider/others-script-ci-template.sh) to your Azure DevOps repository, and do necessary customizations as you may infer from the comments in the script file.
+1. Add [CI Scripts](https://github.com/OfficeDev/TeamsFx/blob/main/docs/cicd_insider/others-script-ci-template.sh) to your Azure DevOps repository, and do necessary customizations as you may understand from the comments in the script file.
 1. Follow the [steps to create your Azure DevOps Pipeline for CI](/azure/devops/pipelines/create-first-pipeline).
 Here is an scenario of a common CI pipeline scripts: